-Samsung holds up its position on number 1st, competing for all other well-recognised smartphone brands with its state-of-the-art smartphones.
+Samsung holds up its position on number 1st, competing with all other well-recognised smartphone brands with its state-of-the-art smartphones.
 Very much like its many entirely-baked smartphones, Samsung Galaxy A51 is an astonishing device with impressive features but some users have reported a couple of Samsung Galaxy A51 Issues on the internet.
-The reported problems include keyboard issues, a problem with its display and quite a few others.
+The reported problems include keyboard issues, a problem with its display, and quite a few others.

 By going through numerous posts shared by Galaxy A51 users, we have compiled a couple of Samsung Galaxy A51 Issues and Solutions that might help you to stop suffering any further.
 So, let’s have a look!